Sydney Derby (AFL)

-The Sydney Derby, formerly and unofficially called the Battle of the Bridge or the Battle of Sydney, is an Australian rules football local derby match between the two Sydney-based Australian Football League (AFL) clubs, the Sydney Swans and the Greater Western Sydney Giants (also known as the GWS Giants or GWS).
-As of Round 8 of the 2025 AFL season, the head-to-head score is in favour of the Sydney Swans with 20 wins to 11; the teams have also met four times in finals matches, with GWS winning three finals to Sydney's one.
+The Sydney Derby, is an Australian rules football local derby match between the two Sydney-based Australian Football League (AFL) clubs, the Sydney Swans and the Greater Western Sydney Giants (also known as the GWS Giants or GWS).
+As of Round 6 of the 2026 AFL season, the head-to-head score is in favour of the Sydney Swans with 21 wins to 11; the teams have also met four times in finals matches, with GWS winning three finals to Sydney's one.

-The match's former nickname, The Battle of the Bridge, was suggested by Greater Western Sydney's inaugural coach Kevin Sheedy.
-The bridge in question is the Anzac Bridge which connects Eastern and Western Sydney, not the iconic Sydney Harbour Bridge, which connects North Sydney to the city part of Sydney.
+The fixture was formerly known by the title "Battle of the Bridge," which was coined by inaugural Greater Western Sydney coach Kevin Sheedy.
+The bridge in question was intended to be the Anzac Bridge which links the Sydney CBD to the Inner West.
+However, it was often mistakenly understood to be the world-famous Sydney Harbour Bridge which joins the city centre to North Sydney.
+Due to this ambiguity, former Swans captain Kieren Jack noted in a 2021 interview that the clubs ultimately "settled" on the term "Sydney Derby".
+While the original term persists in the media, it is no longer used officially.